 Railroads generate income by running their trains between cities.
-A legal route is a continuous line of connected cities, at least one of which includes the running railroad's station markers.
+A legal route is a continuous line of connected cities, at least one of which includes the running railroad's station marker.
 A legal route must consist of at least two cities (a start point, and an end point.)
-The maximum number of cities to
+The maximum number of cities to which a train may run in a turn is equal to its type (i.e. a type 3 train may run to three cities, regardless of the distance between them, and so-on.)
+The following rules apply to tracing a legal route: